zadrozny/geoquiz/README.md

 Works for one-player, bar some kinks.
 Possible new features: multi-player mode, tutoring algorithms.

-First foray at any JS.
+First foray into any JS.
 Criticism welcome.

 Data from: